 - Work-term report 4 is normally completed by the end of the fourth work term.

-With the exception of PD12, work-term reports must be submitted to the Faculty of Applied Health Sciences through Waterloo LEARN.
-Students must submit co-op work-term reports by no later than the sixth day of classes in the academic term following the co-op work term for which the work-term report was prepared.
-The reports are marked and returned in the 3rd month of the term.
+With the exception of PD12, work-term reports must be submitted to the Faculty of Applied Health Sciences through Waterloo LEARN, no later than the sixth day of classes in the term following the co-op work term for which the work-term report was prepared.
+The reports are assessed and returned in the 3rd month of the term.

-PD12: Reflection and Learning in the Workplace, helps students develop critical workplace skills and qualities such as self-awareness, initiative, and adaptability.
-The course also helps students reflect on their experiences, knowledge, and workplace skills.
-Ultimately, this course prepares students for successful co-op work-term report writing in AHS.
+PD12: Reflection and Learning in the Workplace, helps you develop critical workplace skills and qualities such as self-awareness, initiative, and adaptability.
+The course also helps you reflect on your experiences, knowledge, and workplace skills.
+Ultimately, this course prepares you for successful co-op work-term reflective writing in AHS.

-For eight month work terms, the first report will be due six days into the second term, and the second report will be due six days into the following academic term.
+For eight month work placements, the first report will be due six days into the second work term, and the second report will be due six days into the following academic term.

 Any questions about work reports should be directed to the Student Success Officer.